FITing-Tree: A Data-aware Index Structure: Overview

 \section{Overview}

-At a high level, indexes (and B+ trees over sorted attributes in particular) can be represented by a function that map key values (e.g., a timestamp) to storage location.
-Using this representation, \system{} partitions the key space into a series of disjoint linear segments that approximate the true function.
-Instead of storing all values in the key space, \system{} stores only (1) the keys at the boundaries and (2) the slope of the linear function in order to compute a key's approximate position using linear interpolation.
-At the core of this process is a tunable error threshold, which represents the maximum distance that the predicted location of any key inside a segment is from its actual location.
+At a high level, indexes (and B+ trees over sorted attributes in particular) can be represented by a function that maps a key (e.g., a timestamp) to a storage location.
+Using this representation, \system{} partitions the key space into a series of disjoint linear segments that approximate the true function, since it is (generally) not possible to fully model the underlying data distribution.
+At the core of this process is a tunable error threshold which represents the maximum distance that the predicted location of any key inside a segment is from its actual location.
+Instead of storing all values in the key space, \system{} stores only (1) the starting key of each linear segment and (2) the slope of the linear function in order to compute a key's approximate position using linear interpolation.

-In the following, we first discuss how the idea of using functions to map key values to storage locations intuitively works.
-Next, we discuss how we leverage this function representation to efficiently implement our approximate index structure on top of a B+ tree for clustered indexes (over a sorted attribute).
-Finally, we then present how our ideas can also be applied to compress indexes over non-clustered attributes (i.e., secondary indexes).
+In the following, we first discuss how we can use functions to map key values to storage locations.
+Then, we discuss how we leverage this function representation to efficiently implement our index structure on top of a B+ tree for clustered indexes.
+Finally, we show how our ideas can also be applied to compress secondary indexes.